petzval/btferret/README.md

 ## 3-2 btferret

-The btferret.c program implements the basic interface functions: scan for active devices, operate as a client or a server, connect to Classic/LE/Mesh Pis, exchange data, file transfer, broadcast mesh packets,
+The btferret.c/py programs implement the basic interface functions: scan for active devices, operate as a client or a server, connect to Classic/LE/Mesh Pis, exchange data, file transfer, broadcast mesh packets,